Early detection of lung cancer can save lives

 Unfortunately, because symptoms (including persistent cough or coughing up blood, unexplained weight loss, persistent chest pain and shortness of breath) don't usually appear until the later stages, lung cancer is tough to diagnose early.

-One promising screening method, low-dose spiral computed tomography (CT), has proven to reduce lung cancer deaths in patients at high risk for lung cancer.
+Low-dose spiral computed tomography (CT) has proven to reduce lung cancer deaths in patients at high risk for lung cancer.
 In fact, the National Lung Screening Trial found a 20 percent reduction in deaths from lung cancer among current or former heavy smokers who were screened with low-dose spiral CT (versus those screened by chest X-ray).

 However, because the scans can also yield false positive results — by mistaking scar tissue or benign lumps for cancer — they're recommended only for people at high-risk, for whom the benefits of early detection outweigh the risks of potential false positives and repeated exposure from the scans.